Residents begin voicing concerns about the 300 unit apartment complex

 “If you have more cars you’re going to have more traffic in here, we’re adding more cars because there’s going to be more units,” said Michael Medeiros, the chair of the Zoning Board.

 The developers plan to have 341 parking spots but would expand to 428 if these are not enough spaces.
-Additional parking would be near Hope Evangelical Community Church.
+Additional parking would be near Hope Evangelical Community Church and along the wetlands.

 Dirk said the buildings would be built tall to conserve the wetlands behind the planned development.
 They also requested a variance to build a billboard, which he said could generate funds to donate for wetlands efforts.
 Developer Dave Calhoun stated they have already discussed this with the Dartmouth Natural Resources Trust.

-Phillip Cordeiro, the civil engineer, assured residents that water wouldn’t flow into the neighboring Eisenhower Drive, as the retention basins would prevent it from flowing anywhere but the wetlands or into the ground.
+Phillip Cordeiro, the civil engineer, assured residents that water wouldn’t flow into the neighboring Eisenhower Drive, as planned retention basins would prevent it from flowing anywhere but the wetlands or into the ground.

 The developers are working with the Department of Public Works to coordinate the possibility of connecting to town water and sewer.